 Teeth whitening can remove stains and lead to a brighter, more attractive smile.
 Use this guide to find out more about teeth whitening, including why you'll want to speak with a dentist before taking the plunge with a procedure.

 Teeth whitening is a type of cosmetic dental procedure that lightens the colour of your teeth.
-There are many ways to help whiten your teeth, from professional cosmetic services to a host of different whiteners available to buy.

 Many at-home products such as teeth whitening toothpastes, teeth-whitening kits and teeth whitening pens also feature bleach as their active ingredient.

 Bleaching is also offered by dentists and beauty specialists.
 Professional services and kits involve applying a peroxide-based solution to the teeth which is either activated using an LED or UV light or left to sit for a few hours, held in place with a whitening tray.

 Teeth whitening pens are applied directly to the teeth with no waiting time required.
 They are used more for everyday touch-ups rather than more long-term whitening.